OpenDSA/OpenDSA/RST/en/Slides/ProjManage.rst

 .. slide:: Incremental Development

+   .. rst-class:: build

    * Break the project into a small initial core
-   * Implement and test the core
+   * Implement AND TEST the core
    * Then gradually add functionality
    * On any given day, write only as much code as you have time to debug THAT DAY